-Get your favorite takeout flavors in this easy 20-minute Saucy Asian Chicken and Broccoli Sheet Pan Dinner.
+Get your favorite takeout flavors in this easy Saucy Asian Chicken and Broccoli Sheet Pan Dinner.
 Made of roasted chicken and veggies with an Asian sauce, this one-pan meal is served over big bowls of rice.

 Saucy Asian Chicken and Broccoli Sheet Pan Dinner Recipe